eugenwintersberger/pnitools/doc/source/cli_tools/xml2nx.rst

 .. code-block:: text

-    xml2nx [OPTIONS] FILE [FILE ...]
+    xml2nx [OPTIONS] INPUT-FILE

 Description
 -----------

-``xml2nx`` converts XML files holding NXDL content to Nexus files.
-This program can be used to create fields and groups in a Nexus file on the basis of an NXDL file.
-It thus might be useful for systems using the shell as their operating environment.
+:program:`xml2nx` creates NeXus files from an XML description.
+The XML format used is very close to NXDL but has some additions necessary to create HDF5 files which are not covered by NXDL.

-The NXDL file does not necessarily need to contain the full file structure.
-It is even possible to add only a particular base class or component to the file.
+The XML description does not necessarily have to contain the full NeXus tree.
-This is particularly useful if one wants to play with different components.
+Single elements like detectors or samples could also be stored as XML snippets and then added to an existing NeXus file at a specific location.
+The XML description is read from an input file provided as command line argument or from standard input.

+The location where the object should be created is determined by a full NeXus path (see :ref:`nexus-path`) passed via the :option:`--parent` option.
+If only the filename is provided as a parent the program assumes that the new object should be created below the root-group of the file.

 Options
 -------